MBC Matters: Understanding Blood Test Results

 Research has shown that self-advocates are more likely to receive better care and have their medical questions and problems addressed.
 We're excited to bring you this episode, focusing on a crucial aspect of managing metastatic breast cancer—understanding blood test results.
 Blood tests are vital in cancer care, offering insights into our health, monitoring treatment effectiveness, and guiding our medical team's decisions.
 However, interpreting these results can be challenging.
 Joining us today is Dr. Alfredo Torres, who will help us break down the common types of blood tests, explain what the numbers mean, and discuss their impact on your treatment plan.
 Knowing how to interpret these results can empower you to advocate for yourself more effectively and enhance your overall care.
 Whether you're newly diagnosed or have been living with metastatic breast cancer for some time, this episode aims to empower you with valuable knowledge.
 Grab a cup of our favorite beverage and get comfortable as we dive into the mysteries of blood test results together.

-Types of blood tests for cancer
+Types of Blood Tests for Cancer

 What do blood tests show?